Clean a Moldy Patio Umbrella Without Bleach: 5 Steps

 Begin by generously spraying the vinegar and water solution directly onto the moldy areas of your umbrella.
 Ensure the fabric is thoroughly saturated.
 Let the solution sit for about 15 to 30 minutes, allowing the vinegar’s acidic properties to work on breaking down the mold spores.
 For those particularly stubborn stains, apply the baking soda paste directly onto the affected spots after the vinegar has soaked in.

 Using your soft-bristle brush, gently but firmly scrub the treated areas in circular motions.
 Focus on working the solution into the fabric and lifting the mold.
-Remember to rinse your brush periodically to avoid spreading mold to clean areas.
+Rinse your brush periodically to avoid spreading mold to clean areas.
 The baking soda acts as a mild abrasive, helping to exfoliate and lift tough stains without damaging the fabric.

 Rinse Thoroughly and Dry Completely